simonegli8/BibliaLibre/Bibles/SpanishEnglish.rvr-web/66-Apocalipsis.md

 # 8
 ## La solución del séptimo sello y el silencio en el cielo (presentando los juicios de las trompetas)
-^1^ Cuando abrió el séptimo sello, hubo silencio en el cielo durante una media hora. ^a^ ^2^ Vi a los siete ángeles que estaban delante de Dios, y se les dieron siete trompetas. ^b^
+@1 Y cuando él abrió el séptimo sello, fué hecho silencio en el cielo casi por media hora.
+@2 Y vi los siete ángeles que estaban delante de Dios; y les fueron dadas siete trompetas.
-^a^[**8:1** Zac 2,13; Hab 2,20] ^b^[**8:2** Mat 24,31]

-^3^ Otro ángel vino y se puso de pie sobre el altar, con un incensario de oro.
-Se le dio mucho incienso para que lo añadiera a las oraciones de todos los santos en el altar de oro que estaba delante del trono. ^4^ El humo del incienso, con las oraciones de los santos, subía ante Dios de la mano del ángel. ^a^ ^5^ El ángel tomó el incensario, lo llenó con el fuego del altar y lo arrojó a la tierra.
-Siguieron truenos, sonidos, relámpagos y un terremoto. ^b^
+@3 Y otro ángel vino, y se paró delante del altar, teniendo un incensario de oro; y le fué dado mucho incienso para que lo añadiese á las oraciones de todos los santos sobre el altar de oro que estaba delante del trono.
-^a^[**8:4** Sal 141,2] ^b^[**8:5** Ezeq 10,2]
+@4 Y el humo del incienso subió de la mano del ángel delante de Dios, con las oraciones de los santos.
+@5 Y el ángel tomó el incensario, y lo llenó del fuego del altar, y echólo en la tierra; y fueron hechos truenos y voces y relámpagos y terremotos.

-^6^ Los siete ángeles que tenían las siete trompetas se prepararon para tocar.
+@6 Y los siete ángeles que tenían las siete trompetas, se aparejaron para tocar.

 ## Las primeras cuatro trompetas (es decir, las plagas que vienen de arriba)
-^7^ Sonó el primero, y siguió el granizo y el fuego, mezclados con sangre, y fueron arrojados a la tierra.
-Un tercio de la tierra se quemó, y un tercio de los árboles se quemó, y toda la hierba verde se quemó. ^a^
+@7 Y el primer ángel tocó la trompeta, y fué hecho granizo y fuego, mezclado con sangre, y fueron arrojados á la tierra; y la tercera parte de los árboles fué quemada, y quemóse toda la hierba verde.
-^a^[**8:7** Éxod 9,23-26]

-^8^ El segundo ángel tocó la trompeta, y algo parecido a una gran montaña ardiendo fue arrojado al mar.
-Un tercio del mar se convirtió en sangre, ^a^ ^9^ y un tercio de los seres vivos que había en el mar murió.
-Un tercio de los barcos fue destruido.
-^a^[**8:8** Éxod 7,20-21]
+@8 Y el segundo ángel tocó la trompeta, y como un grande monte ardiendo con fuego fué lanzado en la mar; y la tercera parte de la mar se tornó en sangre.
+@9 Y murió la tercera parte de las criaturas que estaban en la mar, las cuales tenían vida; y la tercera parte de los navíos pereció.

-^10^ El tercer ángel tocó la trompeta, y una gran estrella cayó del cielo, ardiendo como una antorcha, y cayó sobre la tercera parte de los ríos y sobre las fuentes de agua. ^a^ ^11^ El nombre de la estrella es “Ajenjo”.
-Un tercio de las aguas se convirtió en ajenjo.
-Muchas personas murieron a causa de las aguas, porque se volvieron amargas.
+@10 Y el tercer ángel tocó la trompeta, y cayó del cielo una grande estrella, ardiendo como una antorcha, y cayó en la tercera parte de los ríos, y en las fuentes de las aguas.
-^a^[**8:10** Is 14,12]
+@11 Y el nombre de la estrella se dice Ajenjo.
+Y la tercera parte de las aguas fué vuelta en ajenjo: y muchos hombres murieron por las aguas, porque fueron hechas amargas.

-^12^ El cuarto ángel tocó la trompeta, y fue golpeada la tercera parte del sol, la tercera parte de la luna y la tercera parte de las estrellas, de modo que se oscureció la tercera parte de ellas, y el día no brilló durante la tercera parte, y la noche de la misma manera. ^a^
+@12 Y el cuarto ángel tocó la trompeta, y fué herida la tercera parte del sol, y la tercera parte de la luna, y la tercera parte de las estrellas; de tal manera que se oscureció la tercera parte de ellos, y no alumbraba la tercera parte del día, y lo mismo de la noche.
-^a^[**8:12** Apoc 6,12; Éxod 10,21]

 ## La primera llamada del águila y la quinta y sexta trompetas (las dos plagas que vienen de abajo, es decir, del infierno)
-^13^ Vi y oí a un águila que volaba en medio del cielo y decía con gran voz: “¡Ay! ¡Ay!
-Ay de los que habitan en la tierra, a causa de los otros toques de las trompetas de los tres ángeles, que aún no han sonado!”
+@13 Y miré, y oí un ángel volar por medio del cielo, diciendo en alta voz: ¡Ay! ¡ay! ¡ay! de los que moran en la tierra, por razón de las otras voces de trompeta de los tres ángeles que han de tocar!

 \switchcolumn
 \nopandoc{\begin{otherlanguage}{english}}

 # 8
+## The seventh seal solution and silence in heaven (featuring the trumpet judgments)
-^1^ When he opened the seventh seal, there was silence in heaven for about half an hour. ^2^ I saw the seven angels who stand before God, and seven trumpets were given to them.
+@1 When he opened the seventh seal, there was silence in heaven for about half an hour.
+@2 I saw the seven angels who stand before God, and seven trumpets were given to them.

-^3^ Another angel came and stood over the altar, having a golden censer.
-Much incense was given to him, that he should add it to the prayers of all the saints on the golden altar which was before the throne. ^4^ The smoke of the incense, with the prayers of the saints, went up before God out of the angel’s hand. ^5^ The angel took the censer, and he filled it with the fire of the altar, then threw it on the earth.
+@3 Another angel came and stood over the altar, having a golden censer.
+Much incense was given to him, that he should add it to the prayers of all the saints on the golden altar which was before the throne.
+@4 The smoke of the incense, with the prayers of the saints, went up before God out of the angel’s hand.
+@5 The angel took the censer, and he filled it with the fire of the altar, then threw it on the earth.
 Thunders, sounds, lightnings, and an earthquake followed.

-^6^ The seven angels who had the seven trumpets prepared themselves to sound.
+@6 The seven angels who had the seven trumpets prepared themselves to sound.

+## The first four trumpets (i.e. the plagues that come from above)
-^7^ The first sounded, and there followed hail and fire, mixed with blood, and they were thrown to the earth.
+@7 The first sounded, and there followed hail and fire, mixed with blood, and they were thrown to the earth.
 One third of the earth was burned up,^a^ and one third of the trees were burned up, and all green grass was burned up.
 ^a^[**8:7** TR omits “One third of the earth was burned up”]

-^8^ The second angel sounded, and something like a great burning mountain was thrown into the sea.
-One third of the sea became blood, ^9^ and one third of the living creatures which were in the sea died.
+@8 The second angel sounded, and something like a great burning mountain was thrown into the sea.
+One third of the sea became blood,
+@9 and one third of the living creatures which were in the sea died.
 One third of the ships were destroyed.

-^10^ The third angel sounded, and a great star fell from the sky, burning like a torch, and it fell on one third of the rivers, and on the springs of water. ^11^ The name of the star is “Wormwood.”
+@10 The third angel sounded, and a great star fell from the sky, burning like a torch, and it fell on one third of the rivers, and on the springs of water.
+@11 The name of the star is “Wormwood.”
 One third of the waters became wormwood.
 Many people died from the waters, because they were made bitter.

-^12^ The fourth angel sounded, and one third of the sun was struck, and one third of the moon, and one third of the stars, so that one third of them would be darkened; and the day wouldn’t shine for one third of it, and the night in the same way. ^13^ I saw, and I heard an eagle,^a^ flying in mid heaven, saying with a loud voice, “Woe!
+@12 The fourth angel sounded, and one third of the sun was struck, and one third of the moon, and one third of the stars, so that one third of them would be darkened; and the day wouldn’t shine for one third of it, and the night in the same way.

+## The first call of the eagle and the fifth and sixth trumpets (the two plagues that come from below, that is, from hell)
+@13 I saw, and I heard an eagle,^a^ flying in mid heaven, saying with a loud voice, “Woe!
 Woe!
 Woe to those who dwell on the earth, because of the other blasts of the trumpets of the three angels, who are yet to sound!”
 ^a^[**8:13** TR reads “angel” instead of “eagle” ]

 \nopandoc{\end{otherlanguage}}